cengizozel/Functional-Programming-In-Lisp/README.md

 # Functional Programming In Lisp

-Fifteen functions are implemented in Lisp, which are categorized under “List,” “Set,” “Math”, and "Number Theory" sections using recursive programming.
+Fifteen functions are implemented in Lisp, which are categorized under “List,” “Set,” “Math,” and "Number Theory" sections using recursive programming.
 The implemented functions are listed below.

 #### List Functions
 1. **append:** Append two lists.